 Shower bases come in a wide variety of materials.
 Acrylic and stone are the most common; however, there are many other options available.
 If you wish to match the rest of your décor to your shower base you should not feel confined to choosing stone or acrylic.
 Ceramic is an excellent choice of material that can be great for matching other bathroom fixtures, particularly if you have decorative ceramic tiles.
 Glass tiles are also an option.

 Keep in mind that acrylic trays are the cheapest and easiest to install.
-If you are fine having a relatively plain shower tray, these features may be important to you.
+If you are fine with having a relatively plain shower tray, these features may be important to you.

-Choosing a style of shower base that fits into your bathroom perfectly is also important.
+Choosing a style of the shower base that fits into your bathroom perfectly is also important.
 Shower bases come in almost any color, particularly if you select glass or ceramic.
 Choosing a texture that matches is also a great idea.
 Some shower bases come in a deep style that can double as a bathtub, although the shallow style is standard.
 You should also look at custom shower bases, as many companies make them.